 One becomes torn as they wish for the suffering to end, and yet not willing to let go.

 Through all of this I wonder.
-I wonder about death and why at some times it is unexpected and swift, while at others it is painfully and agonizingly slow.
+I wonder about death and why some times it is unexpected and swift, while at other times it is painfully and agonizingly slow.
 Is one way to be favored over the other?
 Is one less or more painful to endure?

 These things I ponder even while I sleep, or attempt to anyway.
 In this moment I lean toward the swift and unexpected path.
 Like the removing of a band-aid.
 All at once, with one swift and violent motion.
 Done.
 Over.
 Quick.

 Painful?
 Yes, but having been endured for much less time.